amityosefi/Search_Engine/README.md

 #technology

 * Based on python 3.7
-* Needs to install gensim package
+* Needs to install all packages in requirements.txt file